MacDada/RemoteTemperatureMonitor/readme.md

 * ~~on/off button~~ not needed (?), just unplug and plug the power supply
 * a few thermometers (ds18b20)
 * some way to plug the thermometers (it should be easy to do that)
+* buzzer for error sound
+* button to turn off sound error

 Todo